5 Things to Know About the iOS 14.5.1 Update

 iOS 14.5.1 is available to download right now if you have a compatible iPhone model. iOS 14.5.1 is compatible with all iOS 14-powered phones which includes iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone SE 2, iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max.

-Unlike iOS 14.5, iOS 14.5.1 is a small upgrade with a bug fix and new security patches on board.
-It doesn’t bring any new features to iPhone owners.
+Unlike iOS 14.5, which was a massive upgrade for iPhone users, iOS 14.5.1 is a small upgrade with a bug fix and new security patches on board.
+It doesn’t bring any new features to the iPhone.

 With that in mind, we want to take you through everything there is to know about Apple’s new iOS 14.5.1 upgrade.